 As an institute for advanced study, we are committed to supporting early career scholars from around the world.
-We host several fellowship programs including faculty, postdoctoral, doctoral, and undergraduate programs.
-Our fellows bring fresh ideas and new topics to the field of global communication.
-They collaborate in research groups, organize symposia, give colloquia, and are fully engaged in the daily life of the center, an inclusive community of scholars driven by intellectual generosity, curiosity, and exchange.
+Our fellows bring fresh ideas and new topics to the field of global media and communication studies, and are fully engaged in the daily life of the center.
+We are committed to fostering a highly collaborative environment and inclusive community of scholars driven by intellectual generosity, curiosity, and exchange.

-We organize distinguished lectures with eminent scholars like Michael Curtin, Anikó Imre, Saskia Sassen, and Arjun Appadurai, and convene master classes, symposia, and workshops on topics ranging from data sovereignty and ISIS media to popular culture and coloniality.
-We hold regular book talks, colloquia, and panel discussions on topics of crucial relevance to geopolitics and communication.
+We organize distinguished lectures with eminent scholars like Purnima Mankekar, Tarek El-Ariss, Anikó Imre, Saskia Sassen, and Arjun Appadurai, and convene master classes, symposia, and workshops on topics ranging from migration to the climate crisis, to global media industries and cultural politics.
+We hold regular book talks, colloquia, and panel discussions on topics of crucial relevance to geopolitics, everyday life, and communication.
 Our vision of “inclusive globalization” recognizes plurality and inequality in global media and the need for deep regional expertise and interdisciplinary inquiry.

 CARGC Press oversees the Center’s knowledge production and dissemination activities.
-It publishes CARGC papers authored by our fellows and distinguished visitors, policy-focused briefs, and special issues with partners such as the International Journal of Culture and Communication and Communication and the Public.
-Reflective of our vision of “inclusive globalization,” all our publications are available free and open access.
-CARGC Press is also committed to digital scholarship and being at the forefront of technologically and economically driven changes to knowledge production and dissemination.
+Our fellows and distinguished visitors have published papers, policy-focused briefs, and special issues with partners such as the International Journal of Communication and Communication and the Public.
+CARGC Press is also committed to multimodal scholarship and being at the forefront of technologically and economically driven changes to knowledge production and dissemination.
+In 2022, the center launched its Global Media & Communication Podcast in partnership with the New Books Network.
+Reflective of our vision of "inclusive globalization," all of our CARGC Press publications are free and open access.

 Center for Advanced Research in Global Communication